Teen admits attempted murder of partner after stabbing on Auckland's Anzac Ave

-An Auckland teenager has admitted attempting to murder his partner by stabbing her during a mid-afternoon central Auckland attack.
+An Auckland teenager has admitted attempting to murder his partner by stabbing her during a mid-afternoon central city attack.

 Micah Shannon Santos, now 19, was charged with attempting to kill his partner Crystal Angel Tupou along Anzac Ave last year.